Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Yes.
 All registered Collection Points must accept the packaging covered by volta, regardless of where it was purchased or where the deposit was paid.
 A handling fee will be granted for each container collected.

-Are Collection Points required to install volta Machines?
+Are Collection Points required to install automated volta machines?

-No. The installation of volta Machines is not mandatory, and Collection Points may opt for manual take-back at the counter.
-However, if they wish, they may purchase or lease a volta machine.
+No. The installation of automated volta machines is not mandatory.
+Collection Points may opt for manual take-back at the counter.
+However, if they wish, they may purchase or lease an automated volta machine.

 Are Collection Points required to register with SDR Portugal?

 Yes.
-All Collection Points that sell beverages in plastic packaging, aluminium or steel cans, with volumes smaller than 3 litres, must register with SDR Portugal in order to comply with their environmental and legal obligations.
+All Collection Points that sell beverages in bottles and cans made of plastic, aluminium or steel, with a capacity of less than 3 litres, must register with SDR Portugal in order to comply with their environmental and legal obligations.

 Have another question?